Skip to content

 The reasons fall into a few clear categories, based on what users consistently bring up in forums and review sites:

 None of this makes iLovePDF a bad product.
-It has earned its 200+ million users.
 But if any of these constraints affect your workflow, a different approach might serve you better.

 What Makes a Good PDF Tool Alternative